krx/CTF-Writeups/CSAW 15 Finals/for300 - randsomewhere/README.md

 0001110: e990 e2ba 6541 1ff0 e427 db7e 573b b208  ....eA...'.~W;..
 0001120: 5ecb 9be9 b352 92fe 9640 f26f e0db 640d  ^....R...@.o..d.
 ```

 But now we have another problem, this still doesn't look like PNG data.
-My first assumption was that the key
-had to be wrong.
-One of my teammates suggested to sweep around the time found in testdisk and use each time as
-a seed.
-Going along with this, I modified the earlier script to do try using every time in a range before and
-after the testdisk time, and to only save files that had distinctive PNG data, like the strings `PNG` and
+My first assumption was that the key had to be wrong.
+One of my teammates suggested to sweep around the time found in testdisk and use each time as a seed, since the file may not have been created immediately after the key was generated.
+Going along with this, I modified the earlier script to try using every time in a range before and after the testdisk time, and to only save files that had distinctive PNG data, like the strings `PNG` and `IEND`.
-`IEND`.
 I ended up sweeping a full 24hr before and after the time found in test disk before it worked.

 Here is the modified script:

 ```ruby
 require 'openssl'
 off = 3600*24